ippontech/blog-usa/posts/distributed-tracing-with-xray.md

 ---

-As monoliths have been replaced by microservice applications, growing in size and complexity, The challenge of troubleshooting and identifying performance issues increased.
+As monoliths have been replaced by microservice applications, growing in size and complexity, the challenge of troubleshooting and identifying performance issues has increased.
-The extensive use of cloud platforms such as AWS, making these cloud architectures highly elastic and dynamic.
-Traditional tools to capture and analyse information become powerless.
+In addition, extensive usage of cloud platforms such as AWS to deploy microservice architectures make the code execution points highly elastic and dynamic.
+Traditional tools to capture and analyse information in a monolithic world become powerless in this new environment.
-Architects, IT Ops analysts now require operational visibility into their entire architecture
+Architects, IT Ops analysts now require operational visibility into their entire architecture.

-On AWS, we can use distributed tracing services, such as AWS X-Ray, to collect and record traces as requests travel through the application, generate maps to see how requests flow across services, gain insight on the relationships between components, identify, and analyze issues in real time.
+On AWS, we can use distributed tracing services, such as [AWS X-Ray](https://aws.amazon.com/xray/), to collect and record traces as requests travel through the application, generate maps to see how requests flow across services, gain insight on the relationships between components, as well as identify and analyze issues in real time.

-# Integrate X-Ray to a springboot application
+# Integrate X-Ray to a Spring Boot application
-In this article we will see how we can setup distributed tracing for a sample application written in Springboot.
+In this article we will see how we can setup distributed tracing for a sample application written in Spring Boot.
 This is how it works:
-  - The application need to implement the X-Ray Java SDK which generate and sends the tracing data to a X-Ray daemon service.
+  - The application need to implement the X-Ray Java SDK which generates and sends the tracing data to a X-Ray daemon service.
-  - The X-Ray daemon service will then send the data to AWS X-Ray API
+  - The X-Ray daemon service will then send the data to the AWS X-Ray API
   - Tracing data is available on the AWS X-Ray Service Console

 ## Maven dependencies

-We need first to add the AWS X-Ray Java SDK to our pom.xml
+We need first to add the AWS X-Ray Java SDK to our pom.xml.

 ```xml
     <dependency>